cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

 Before hosting any site on the WebServer(IIS), We need to activate the **server** role for the IIS and ASP.NET 4.7.

+Connect Webserver1 as mentions above and follow below steps :

 1. Open **Server Manager** and click on **Add roles and feature**.

     ![AzureMigrate](assets/image76.png)